 Let’s get into ’em!

-Business Travel Tips – the ultimate list
+Business Travel Tips – the ultimate list of travel advice

 This list of business travel tips is loosely organized based on the linear flow of your travel experience.
 In other words, from booking, to packing, to flying, hotel, etc.

-Tips are not necessarily provided in order or importance are divided into the following categories for easier consumption (you can click on the headings below to jump directly to those tips, if you’d like):
+Tips are not necessarily provided in order or importance and are divided into the following categories for easier consumption (you can click on the headings below to jump directly to those tips, if you’d like):

 - Booking Travel